- Professor, Computer Engineering

 My undergraduate degree is from Princeton University, in Mechanical and Aerospace Engineering.
 Following Princeton, I went to work for an international oilfield services company: Schlumberger.
 I spent a year in Algeria, and another in Nigeria before leaving Schlumberger.
 From there I went to Israel, where I spent a year studying Aeronautics at the Technion in Haifa.

 After my return from Israel, I started at Stanford University, in the Aeronautics and Astronautics department.
 I received both my Masters and Ph.D. from Stanford, where I built an autonomous catamaran for my thesis.
 The catamaran was based on a modified Prindle-19, with the mast removed and replaced by a freely rotating wingsail.
 After graduation, I spent a year in Los Angeles consulting on an autonomous ground vehicle project.

 I joined the Computer Engineering Faculty at UC Santa Cruz in 2003, with a research focus on autonomous and embedded systems.
 I started the Autonomous Systems Lab, and have a number of graduate and undergraduate students working with me on a variety of research projects.
 My favorite (and most popular) class to teach is CMPE118, Introduction to Mechatronics, where teams of students build a robot in 10 weeks.

 I recently returned from sabbatical in Lisbon, Portugal, where I was working at ISR/IST.
 I am married, with a son and another on the way.
 My wife and I enjoy living near the Ocean on the West Side of Santa Cruz, chasing after our 2 year old son, and are expecting his baby brother this summer.

 Are you Gabriel Hugh Elkaim?
-If so, you can update the information on this page.
+If so, you can update your directory information.